doctrin/Youtube_Shorts_Generator/README.md

+THIS IS NOT MY OWN PROJECT.
+IT IS JUST FOR STUDY ABOUNT PYTHON AND YOUTUBE.

+THE ORIGINAL PROJECT IS HERE : https://github.com/SamurAIGPT/AI-Youtube-Shorts-Generator

 # AI Youtube Shorts Generator

 AI Youtube Shorts Generator is a Python tool designed to generate engaging YouTube shorts from long-form videos.
 By leveraging the power of GPT-4 and Whisper, it extracts the most interesting highlights, detects speakers, and crops the content vertically for shorts.
 This tool is currently in version 0.1 and might have some bugs.